danlargo/v4l2Camera/README.md

 # ToDo

-- Add better support for fourCC codes in Video modes
+- DONE : Add better support for fourCC codes in Video modes
     - currently lookup and display is managed via string version of fourCC code, which is not guarranteed to be unique
     - fourCC convertion functions are provided in v4l2camera.cpp but not used in video mode queries and selection

-- Add User Control interface into example command line app (v4l2cam)
+- DONE : Add User Control interface into example command line app (v4l2cam)
     - User Controls are fully supported in the V4l2Camera class

-- MacOS support for V4l2Camera
+- STILL IN PROGRESS : MacOS support for V4l2Camera
     - went down a few blind alleys...
         - libucv [here](https://libuvc.github.io/libuvc/)
             - not unhappy with the api, but found it frustrating in that they still haven't dealt with the app permission issue on MacOS (which may not be solveable)